-Wärtsilä engages in an active and open dialogue also with local and international public authorities and officials.
-The aim is to share information, provide expertise and support authorities to improve the quality of regulation.
+Wärtsilä also engages in an active and open dialogue with local and international public authorities and officials.
+The aim is to share information, provide expertise and support authorities in improving the quality of regulatory matters.
 Wärtsilä participates in public consultations in areas that are of importance to the company.

 Channels of dialogue

 |Stakeholder||Channel of dialogue||Assessments (Frequency)|